azagniotov/stubby4j/README.md

 ## Key features
 * Emulate external webservice in a SANDBOX for your application to consume over HTTP(S)
 * HTTP request verification and HTTP response stubbing
+* Request proxying - ability to configure a proxy/intercept where requests are proxied to another service
 * Regex support for dynamic matching on URI, query params, headers, POST payload (ie:. `mod_rewrite` in Apache)
 * Dynamic token replacement in stubbed response, by leveraging regex capturing groups as token values during HTTP request verification
 * Record & Replay.
 The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server